 5. If you use a keyboard tray, use a suitable one

-Generally a keyboard tray should be avoided as it is often difficult to setup at the correct height and can be restrictive.
-However, if you are using a keyboard tray, perhaps because you desk is not deep enough, make sure it is one that is wide enough to accommodate both mouse and keyboard.
-Otherwise you will end up placing the mouse above on the desk and stretching un-naturally to use it.
+Generally a keyboard tray should be avoided as it is often difficult to set them up at the correct height, and they can be restrictive.
+However, if you are using a keyboard tray, perhaps because you desk is not deep enough, make sure it is one that is wide enough to accommodate both your mouse and your keyboard.
+If not, you will end up placing the mouse above on the desk and stretching unnaturally to use it.

 6. Avoid using a laptop keyboard and trackpad